-At St. Patrick’s we have developed ‘through lines’ that each level studies in a yearly cycle.
-The broad concepts and key ideas covered are as follows:
+At St Patrick’s we have developed an Inquiry map that each level studies in a two-yearly cycle.
+The broad concepts and key ideas covered can be found here.

 Content for our Inquiry units is drawn from the Victorian Curriculum.
 When planning units of work teachers check the following areas to ensure that these critical components of the curriculum are being covered across the school.